-(Ref.: PSD Permit to Construct issued on April 1, 2016 and 11 Miss.
+(Ref.: 11 Miss.
 Admin.
-Code Pt.2, R.6.3.A(3)(a)(2).)
+Code Pt.
+2, R. 6.3.A(3)(a)(2))

-- 5.B.3 For Emission Point AA-017, the permittee shall comply with the following monitoring, operating, and maintenance requirements: - (a) Operate and maintain the stationary RICE in accordance with the manufacturer's emission-related written instructions or develop a site-specific maintenance plan that provides to the extent practicable for the maintenance and operation or the engine in a manner consistent with good air pollution control practice for minimizing emissions; - (b) The permittee must install a non-resettable hour meter, if not already installed; - (c) During periods of startup, the permittee shall minimize the engine's time spent idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engines, not to exceed 30 minutes, after which time the nonstartup emission limitations apply;
+- 5.B.19 For Emission Points AA-016 and AA-017, the permittee shall comply with the following monitoring, operating, and maintenance requirements: - (a) Operate and maintain the stationary RICE's in accordance with the manufacturer's emission-related written instructions or develop a site-specific maintenance plan that provides to the extent practicable for the maintenance and operation of the

-(d) The permittee may utilize an oil analysis program in order to extend the specified oil change requirement from Condition 3.B.4 provided the analysis analyzes the parameters identified in 63.6625(i).
+- engines in a manner consistent with good air pollution control practice for minimizing emissions; - (b) The permittee must install a non-resettable hour meter, if not already installed; - (c) During periods of startup, the permittee shall minimize the engine's time spent idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engines, not to exceed 30 minutes, after which time the non-startup emission limitations apply; - (d) The permittee may utilize an oil analysis program in order to extend the specified oil change requirement from Condition 3.B.14 provided the analysis analyzes the parameters identified in 63.6625(i).

-(Ref.: 40 CFR Part 63, Subpart ZZZ- National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines; 40 CFR 63.6625(e), (f), (h) and (i))
+(Ref.: 40 CFR Part 63, Subpart ZZZZ- National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines; 40 CFR 63.6625(e), (f), (h) and (i))

-- 5.B.4 For Emission Point AA-017, the permittee shall operate the engine according to the following: - (a) Any operation other than emergency operation, maintenance, and testing and operation in non-emergency situations for 50 hours per year, as permitted in (d) below, is prohibited; - (b) There is no operating limit on the use of the engines during an emergency situation; - (c) The engine may be operated for the purpose of maintenance checks and readiness testing in accordance with vendor, manufacturer, State or Federal recommendations.
-Such testing is limited to 100 hours per year. - (d) The engine may be operated up to 50 hours per year in non-emergency situations; however, those 50 hours count towards the 100 hour limit in (c) above.
-The 50 hours per year for non-emergency operation cannot be used to cover the power usage provisions outlined in 63.6640(f)(4).
+- 5.B.20 For Emission Points AA-016 and AA-017, the permittee shall operate the engines according to the following: - (a) Any operation other than emergency operation, maintenance, testing, emergency demand response and operation in non-emergency situations for 50 hours per year, as permitted in (d) below, is prohibited; - (b) There is no operating limit on the use of the engines during an emergency situation; - (c) The engine may be operated for the purpose of maintenance checks and readiness testing in accordance with vendor, manufacturer, State or Federal recommendations.
+Such testing is limited to 100 hours per year. - (d) The engine may be operated up to 50 hours per year in non-emergency situations; however, those 50 hours count towards the 100 hours limit in (c) above.
+The 50 hours per year for non-emergency operation can be used to cover the power usage provisions outlined in 63.6640(f)(4).

-(Ref.: 40 CFR 63.6640(f)(1) through (4), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6640(f)(1),(2) and (4), Subpart ZZZZ)

-- 5.B.5 For Emission Point AA-017, the permittee shall maintain the following records and keep each readily accessible for at least five (5) years after the date of each occurrence: - (a) All maintenance records that demonstrate the engine was operated and maintained in accordance with the maintenance plan identified in Condition 5.B.3(a); - (b) The hours operation of the engine recorded through the non-resettable hour meter.
-The permittee must document how many hours are spent for emergency operation, including what classified the event as an emergency, and how many hours are nonemergency operation.
+- 5.B.21 For Emission Points AA-016 and AA-017, the permittee shall maintain the following records and keep each readily accessible for at least five years after the date of each occurrence: - (a) All maintenance records that demonstrate the engine was operated and maintained in accordance with the maintenance plan identified in Condition 5.B.19(a); - (b) The hours of operation of the engine recorded through the non-resettable hour meter.
+The permittee must document how many hours are spent for emergency operation, including what classified the event as an emergency, and how many hours are non-emergency operation.